 MacBook Pro 2020 release date – When will it launch?

-You can buy the MacBook Pro 2020 right now from the online Apple store.
+The Intel-powered 13-inch MacBook Pro 2020 is available to order right now from the online Apple store.

 Related: MacBook Air 2020 vs MacBook Pro 2019